 Teaching the Strategies

 I teach problem solving strategies as a unit, teaching and practicing each one, and then incorporate the strategies and our 4-step process as students approach problems throughout the year.
 They keep reference sheets in their binders, so they can quickly refer to the steps and strategies.
 Some strategies are used more frequently than others (Draw a Picture, Write an Equation, Make a Table), but it's important to know that others are possible.
 During the unit, I like to show them the same problem, solved with different strategies.
 For example, I often find that a 'Guess and Check' problem can be solved algebraically, so we’ll do the guessing and checking together first, and then we’ll talk about an algebraic equation - some students can follow the line of thinking well, and will try it on their own the next time; for others, the examples are exposure, and they’ll need to see several more examples before they give it a try.

 This year, I'm trying something new - I created a set of Doodle Notes to use during our unit.
 The first page is a summary of the steps and possible strategies.
 Then I created a separate page for each strategy, with a problem to work through, as well as an independent practice page for each.
-I also created a blank template, so I can create homework for students throughout the year, using the same format.
-I'm hoping that using the Doodle Notes format will make the strategies a little more fun, interesting, and easy to remember.
+I also created a blank template, so I can create problem solving homework for students throughout the year, using the same format.
+I'm hoping that using the Doodle Notes format will make the problem solving strategies a little more fun, interesting, and easy to remember.

-To check out the Doodle Notes, click the image!
+To check out the Problem Solving Doodle Notes, click the link or the image!